 Return flight from Tokyo to DFW

 Japan Airlines and American Airlines both operate nonstop flights from Tokyo to DFW, and I really wanted a nonstop flight if possible.
 American Airlines and Japan Airlines are both in the Oneworld alliance.
-As a result, I can use Oneworld partners to book flights operated by either of these.
+As a result, I can use British Airways and other Oneworld partner programs to book flights operated by either of these.

 Miles redeemed: 30,000 Ultimate Rewards points per person